kaizen-ai/kaizenflow/documentation/technical/event_study_design.md

     - We avoid needing to separately test events with different supposed directional effects (provided we believe that the predictors in `data` contain sufficient information to determine directionality)
-- Requiring that `grid_data` have monotonic datetimes with set time bars - Helps ensure that inference conclusions are valid (our procedures typically assume implicitly that the sampling frequency is uniform and need to be adjusted otherwise) - Simplify and speed up the implementation
+- Requiring that `grid_data` have monotonic datetimes with set time bars
+  - Helps ensure that inference conclusions are valid (our procedures typically assume implicitly that the sampling frequency is uniform and need to be adjusted otherwise)
+  - Simplifies and speeds up the implementation
-- Requiring that `events.index` have offsets matching those of `grid_data.index` ensures alignment - Time-shifting can be expensive, but is very efficient under certain simplifying assumptions
+- Requiring that `events.index` have offsets matching those of `grid_data.index` ensures alignment
+  - Time-shifting can be expensive, but is very efficient under certain simplifying assumptions
 - Requiring that `grid_data` be single-instrument simplifies bookkeeping
   - This is the most common case for commodities
   - If it becomes important to study cross-sectional or aggregate effects, we